spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/keeping-a-project-upgradable.md

 Following these guidelines throughout your development lifecycle is key to an effortless upgrade experience, even when your business requires highly complex customizations.

-By keeping your project compliant with our development guidelines, you make sure that you can take updates without breaking anything or having to manually update your code.
-Additionally, if your project is enrolled into [PaaS+](https://spryker.com/en/paas-plus/), being compatible enables you to take updates *automatically*.
+By keeping your project compliant with our development guidelines, you make sure that you can take minor and patch updates without breaking anything.
+Additionally, if your project is enrolled into [PaaS+](https://spryker.com/en/paas-plus/), being compatible enables you to take the updates *automatically*.

-The following steps will help you understand what development strategies you can implement and how they affect upgradability.
+The following steps will help you understand what development strategies you can implement  how they affect upgradability, and what you need to do to keep your project upgradable.

 ## 1. Select a development strategy

 A development strategy is the approach you follow when customizing a project.
-When choosing a strategy, take into account how it will affect the auto-upgradability of your project.
+When choosing a strategy, take into account how it will affect the upgradability of your project.

 To keep your project upgradable, we recommend using the following development strategies: